yaitskov/trace-embrace/README.md

 ## <a name="configuration-file"></a> Configuration file

-The file has name same as cabal one and YAML format (`yaml` - extension).
 The file is generanted on build if missing.

-### Default compile time config file
+### Default compile time config file (trace-embrace.yaml)

 ``` yaml
 levels: